 - lightweight structures

-Many of our students take part in Formula Student, the national competition to build a Formula Student racing car, (at which Strathclyde is the top-performing Scottish university).
+Many of our students participate in activities such as the Formula Student, the national competition to build a Formula Student racing car (at which Strathclyde is the top-performing Scottish university).

 Accredited by the Royal Aeronautical Society (RAeS) on behalf of the Engineering Council for the purposes of fully meeting the academic requirement for registration as a Chartered Engineer.

 Heat & Flow 1